awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## How Do You Log Management and Data Events?<a name="understanding-event-selectors"></a>

 By default, trails log all management events for your AWS account and don't include data events\.
 You can choose to create or update trails to log data events\.
 Only events that match your trail settings are delivered to your Amazon S3 bucket, and optionally to an Amazon CloudWatch Logs log group\.
 If the event doesn't match the settings for a trail, the trail doesn't log the event\.
-For more information, see [Logging Data and Management Events for Trails](logging-management-and-data-events-with-cloudtrail.md)\.
+For more information, see [Working with CloudTrail Log Files](cloudtrail-working-with-log-files.md)\.

+## How Do You Log CloudTrail Insights Events?<a name="understanding-insight-selectors"></a>

+AWS CloudTrail Insights helps AWS users identify and respond to unusual volumes of API calls by continuously analyzing CloudTrail management events\.
+An Insights event is a record of unusual levels of `write` management API activity\.
+The details page of an Insights event shows the event as a graph of unusual activity, and shows the start and end times of the unusual activity, along with the baseline that is used to determine whether the activity is unusual\.
+By default, trails don't log CloudTrail Insights events\.
+In the console, you can choose to log Insights events when you create or update a trail\.
+When you are using the CloudTrail API, you can log Insights events by editing the settings of an existing trail with the PutInsightSelectors API\.
+Additional charges apply for logging CloudTrail Insights events\.
+For more information, see [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md) and [AWS CloudTrail Pricing](http://aws.amazon.com/cloudtrail/pricing/)\.

 ## How Do You Perform Monitoring with CloudTrail?<a name="cloudtrail-concepts-monitoring"></a>